 Refractive lens exchange (RLE) is a refractive surgery that removes the lens of the eye and replaces it with a silicone or plastic lens.

-Finding the Right Eye Doctor for You
+Finding the Right Eye Doctor for Your Vision Problems

 - Well-respected by peers